nkabbara/nkabbara.github.io/docs/books/how-to-read-a-book.md

 If you have not been able to show that the author is uninformed, misinformed, or illogical on relevant matters, you simply cannot disagree.
 You must agree.
 You cannot say, as so many students and others do, “I find nothing wrong with your premises, and no errors in reasoning, but I don’t agree with your conclusions.”
 All you can possibly mean by saying something like that is that you do not like the conclusions.
 You are not disagreeing.
 You are expressing your emotions or prejudices.
 If you have been convinced, you should admit it.
 (If, despite your failure to support one or more of these three critical points, you still honestly feel unconvinced, perhaps you should not have said you understood in the first place.)
 The first three remarks are related to the author’s terms, propositions, and arguments.
 These are the elements he used to solve the problems that initiated his efforts.
 The fourth remark—that the book is incomplete—bears on the structure of the whole.

-After you can say I understand but I disagree, you may show your disagreement with the following maxims, (these are not mutuall exclusive, a work could suffer from one or more of them):
+After you can say I understand but I disagree, you may show your disagreement with the following maxims, (these are not mutual exclusive, a work could suffer from one or more of them):

 12. Show wherein the author is uninformed.
 13. Show wherein the author is misinformed.